Yaya Diallo: Biography

 In June 1983, Yaya Diallo participated in a symposium in Namur, Belgium.
 That symposium was organized for European scholars and experts in intercultural cooperation by University De La Paix and addressed these questions: What are unifying myths of the world?
 Who has the right to define the criteria of good life for the world?

 In July 1983, he returned to Namur, Belgium, to assist in an intercultural colloquium organized by 200 non-profit organizations from all over the world.
 After a week of work using six languages, Yaya Diallo was tasked with writing a French-language report of the symposium, along with his friend Adama Samassekou who was living in Paris, France.
 Yaya Diallo returned to Montreal with 10 cassette tapes and completed the work by himself.

 In Namur, Yaya Diallo had shared a room with Professor Alpha Oumar Konare, who later became a two-term President of Mali (1992–2002) and was chairperson of the African Union.
 In addition, his friend Adama Samassekou was Minister of Education in Mali.

-In September, Yaya Diallo wrote a controversial and critical article about international cooperation in French, entitled, La Cooperation est-elle possible?
-(Is Cooperation Possible?)
+In September, Yaya Diallo wrote a controversial and critical article about international cooperation in French, entitled La Cooperation est-elle possible?
 This article is published in Interculture (October–December 1983, Vol. XVI, No. 4 cahier 81, pp. 9–17).